bernhofer/morse-code-converter/README.md

 ./morseconverter -input examples/valid_conv.morse
 ```

-Convert text to Morse code and write it to a new file `output.morse`:
+Convert text to Morse code and write it to a new file `output.morse`.
+The tool will truncate `output.morse` if it exists:
 ```bash
 ./morseconverter -input examples/valid_conv.txt  -output ./output
 ```